sezanzeb/alsa-control/README.md

 - [x] Generate an asoundrc file that is automatically included in ~/.asoundrc based on config
 - [x] Add GTK GUI
 - [ ] Control volumes with sliders and a mute button
-- [x] Always show up to date devices in the GUI, for example when a new USB device was connected while the GUI was open.
+- [x] Always show up to date devices in the GUI
 - [x] Add a button to test the speaker setup
 - [x] Show speaker-test errors in the GUI
-- [x] Add a dropdown to change output pcm devices (which modifies softvols pcm device) and also make jack selectable if available
+- [x] Add a dropdown to change output pcm devices (which modifies softvols pcm device)
+- [ ] Jack support
 - [ ] Add a list of input devices and show their input level
 - [ ] Notify about new detected audio devices with a button to open the GUI to select it
 - [ ] Provide .deb files and get it into the AUR